-The Question of Space takes a multidisciplinary approach to understanding how the spatial turn has affected disciplines as diverse as interior design and computer science.
+The Question of Space takes a multidisciplinary approach to understanding how the spatial turn has affected a wide range of disciplines.
 By connecting developments across radically different fields the volume bridges the very borders that separate the academic space.
-From new geographies through computer science, politics and the arts, the distinctive chapters undertake conversations that often surprisingly converge in approach, questions and insights Together the chapters transcend longstanding disciplinary boundaries to build a constructive dialogue around the question of space.
+From new geographies through performance, using the internet, politics and the arts, the distinctive chapters undertake conversations that often surprisingly converge in approach, questions and insights.
+Together the chapters transcend longstanding disciplinary boundaries to build a constructive dialogue around the question of space.

 David Crouch’s research and writing crosses a number of fields of cultural geography, social anthropology, cultural and visual studies and art theory.
 These theoretical areas are engaged through an attention to contemporary cultural change, identity, human creativity, life and space encounters and relations, through ethnographies around landscape, everyday life/leisure and tourism, community involvement and the work of artists.
 This work includes an interest in space and gentle politics, belonging, disorientation and cultural identity, and human poetic expression in diverse forms of creativity.